jasjeetsuri/WeddingInvite/JasjeetInvite.md

 occasion of the marriage of their beloved son

-Jasjeet Singh Suri
+Jasjeet

 Grandson of Late Mr Basant Singh & Late Mrs Chanan Kaur Suri

-Grandson of Late Mr Darshan Singh &Late Mrs Gurmit Kaur Jutla
+Grandson of Late Mr Darshan Singh & Late Mrs Gurmit Kaur Jutla

 With

-Manmeet Kaur Kalsi
+Manmeet

-Daughter of Mr Charanjit Singh Kalsi & Mrs Inderjeet Kaur Kalsi
+Daughter of Mr Charanjit Singh & Mrs Inderjeet Kaur Kalsi

-Saturday 22nd April 2023
+On Saturday 22nd April 2023

 At